 - Blank work area

-The selected Package defaults to the first top-level View or Package in your model, and the element type defaults to any type held in the Package.
+The selected Package defaults to the currently-selected Package or, if none have been selected, the first top-level Package in your model, and the element type defaults to any type held in the Package.

 If you prefer, you can drag the 'Specification Manager' tab out of the application workspace and use it as a floating or docked window.

-- If you want to select a specific type of element to review, use the second button from the right in the Navigator toolbar - this also provides the option of switching back to displaying elements of any type in the Package
+If you want to select a specific type of element to review, use the 'Element Type' icon in the 'Element' panel of the 'Specification - Specify' ribbon.
+This also provides the option of switching back to displaying elements of any type in the Package

-You can also adjust the list header bar to include the columns that show the information of interest to you, and the display bar to further isolate particular elements for review.
+You can also adjust the column headings to include the columns that show the information of interest to you, and display thebar to further isolate particular elements for review.
 For an existing Package, the Specification Manager might now resemble this:

 The display shows:

-- The element names and any notes they might have (you can configure the display to hide the notes)
+- The element icons and names, and any notes they might have (you can configure the display to hide the icons and notes)